ECP-WarpX/impactx/docs/source/usage/python.rst

       Diagnostics for particles lost in apertures.
       See the ``BeamMonitor`` element for backend values.

+   .. py:property:: eigenemittances

+      Enable (``True``) or disable (``False``) output of eigenemittances at every slice step in elements  (default: ``False``).

+      If this flag is enabled, the 3 eigenemittances of the 6D beam distribution are computed and written as diagnostics.
+      This flag is disabled by default to reduce computational cost.

    .. py:method:: init_grids()

       Initialize AMReX blocks/grids for domain decomposition & space charge mesh.